Celebrating 34 years empowering ‘girls with goals’®.

 On June 13, 2015, Teenshop celebrated its 30th Anniversary with a Debutante Cotillion held at Drexel Brook Caterers in Drexel Hill, PA.
 During the years, Teenshop has received numerous awards and been featured in national publications including the Los Angeles Times, Ebony, and Ms. Magazine.

-Teenshop’s successful efforts empowering girls of color recently attracted the support of two of the largest foundations in the world.
-In 2016, the program received a $50,000 grant from The Coca Cola Foundation, which is earmarked to support and expand Teenshop’s college preparatory initiatives that include campus tours and a residential summer college program at Bryn Mawr College in Montgomery County, PA.
-The Comcast Foundation also provided a grant of $25,000 to help ensure that students successfully matriculate to college.
+Teenshop’s successful efforts empowering girls of color attracted the support of two of the largest foundations in the country.
+In 2016, the program received a $50,000 grant from The Coca Cola Foundation, which was earmarked to support and expand Teenshop’s college preparatory initiatives that include campus tours and book scholarships.
+The Comcast Foundation also provided a grant of $25,000 to help ensure that students successfully matriculate to college

 “Teenshop has survived the test of time.
 The young women who participate in Teenshop are smart, ambitious and totally goal-oriented.
 It has been my honor to be a part of Teenshop, serving as a mentor, serving as counsel to the Founder and the Board of Directors, and serving as an advocate for the organization in the wider community.